GLOBAL MARKETS-Wall St stocks fall, oil rises as China drops quarantine rule

-NEW YORK/LONDON, Dec 27 (Reuters) - Wall Street's benchmark S&P 500 and the Nasdaq fell on Tuesday after the release of U.S. economic data, while oil prices rose after China said it would scrap its COVID-19 quarantine rule for inbound travellers, which was seen as a major step in reopening its borders.
+NEW YORK Dec 27 (Reuters) - The S&P 500 and the Nasdaq fell on Tuesday after the release of U.S. economic data at the start of a holiday-shortened week, while oil prices rose on demand hopes after China said it would scrap its COVID-19 quarantine rule for inbound travellers.

-Oil pared gains as some U.S. energy facilities shut by winter storms began to restart after the commodity earlier hit a three-week high as China's latest easing of COVID-19 restrictions spurred hopes of a recovery in demand.
+While oil pared gains as some U.S. energy facilities shut by winter storms began to restart, the commodity had earlier hit a three-week high as China's latest easing of COVID restrictions spurred hopes of a recovery in demand.

-On the first day of the holiday-shortened trading week, the rise in U.S. rates put pressure on shares in the heavy-weight rate sensitive technology sector, according to Michael O’Rourke, chief market strategist at JonesTrading in Stamford, Connecticut.
+The rise in Treasury yields put pressure on growth stocks including the rate-sensitive technology sector, according to Michael O’Rourke, chief market strategist at JonesTrading in Stamford, Connecticut.

-"It's a lack of anybody with the conviction to step in and buy right now," said O'Rourke, who said further pressure came from a sharp decline in shares of electric car maker Tesla Inc TSLA.O.
+"It's a lack of anybody with the conviction to step in and buy right now," said O'Rourke, who said further pressure came from a sharp decline in shares of electric car maker Tesla Inc TSLA.O, which was down around 8% at 1925 GMT.

+Gene Goldman, chief investment officer at Cetera Investment Management, described Tuesday's session as "lacklustre" as investors were waiting for next week's Fed meeting minutes and economic data such as the jobs report.

 Markets in some regions including London, Dublin, Hong Kong and Australia remained shut after the Christmas holiday.

-The dollar pared losses on Tuesday after China said it would scrap its COVID-19 quarantine rule for inbound travellers, which also boosted risk-related currencies such as the Australian dollar.
+The dollar pared losses on Tuesday on the China COVID news, which also boosted risk-related currencies such as the Australian dollar.

-Gold prices rose as optimism surrounding decisions by top consumer China to ease COVID-19 restrictions weighed on the dollar, while resilient U.S. yields cast a shadow over non-yielding bullion's advance.
+Gold prices rose, while resilient U.S. yields cast a shadow over non-yielding bullion's advance.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh